 Dermatologist Sonia Batra, MD, MSc, MPH, recommends cleansing with a foamy formula if you're dealing with excess oil.
 "Foaming cleansers often work well for oily skin because they help break apart and dissolve oil on the skin surface," she says.
-This one works extra hard, thanks to the zinc found inside, which helps regulate oil.
+This one works extra hard thanks to the zinc found inside, which helps regulate oil.

 "Many people are hesitant to use anything with oil in it since their skin may already be oily, but this is a misconception.
-Oil-based cleansers are more gentle on the skin and will not cause breakouts or aggravate acne.
+Oil-based cleansers are more gentle on the skin and won't cause breakouts.
 The second step is a water-based cleanser that helps rinse sweat and dirt as well as gently exfoliates the skin."
-For the second step in your double-cleansing routine, try this classic salicylic wash from Neutrogena.
+For the second step, try this classic salicylic wash from Super Facialist.

-Fenton calls this longtime drugstore favorite a "good choice for those with oily skin."
+Fenton calls this longtime drugstore favourite a "good choice for those with oily skin."
 It's formulated with ceramides and hyaluronic acid, so even though you're clearing away extra dirt and oil, your skin will stay hydrated (thus preventing the vicious cycle of overdriving oil production).
 Thanks to its silky formula, you won't be left with that dry, squeaky feeling after you rinse.

 "You need a wash to clean but not strip the skin; otherwise your skin ends up in a bad cycle overproducing oil, and it'll get worse," says Abigail James, facialist and wellbeing expert.
 "I'd recommend Medik8 Gentle Cleanse for a deep, thorough wash."